chumaky/datero-docs/docs/clouds/gcp/cloud_sql.md

 We have a possibility to analyze data from two different databases of different vendors as if they were located in the same database.
 And we have _full flavoured SQL_ to do that.
-And it's not just a `SELECT` statement.
+Moreover, we are not limited just to a `SELECT` statement.
 Depending on connector, you can also change data in a source database.

-With Datero you are not locked just to the web application.
+With Datero you are not locked just to its web application.
 Under the hood you have fully functional Postgres database.
-This means that you can connect to Datero programmatically with a variety of drivers/SDKs that Postgres support.
+This means that you can connect to and query Datero programmatically with whole variety of drivers/SDKs that Postgres support.

 You have to setup your connections in Datero only once.
 Afterwards, just connect to Datero and query your distributed data.
 And you have no need to write any ETL for this!

 Datero architecture allows to use it as an entermediate ETL node.
-You don't have to connect to numerous datasource by using different drivers and, probably, even different programming languages.
+You don't have to connect to numerous datasources by using different drivers and, probably, even different programming languages.
 Write data receiving, syncrhonizration and processing logic.

 You just connect to Datero, write your logic in SQL and get the result.

-If you need to have multi-steps processing, you can store intermediate results in Datero itself.
+If you need to have multi-steps processing, you can store intermediate results in the Datero itself.
-And then query them in the next step.
+Then query them in the next step(s).
-Because, as mentioned earlier, it's a full-fledged Postgres database under the hood.
+Because, as mentioned earlier, there is a fully functional Postgres database under the hood.